Regis College Post Traditional Programs

 3. The department chair reviews all documentation submitted.
 At the discretion of the department chair, the faculty lead may also review the documentation.
 If necessary, the chair will interview the student and instructor.
 The department chair approves or disapproves the appeal.
 If the department chair approves the appeal, a Change of Grade form is completed and submitted to the Office of the Registrar.
 The department chair informs the student and the instructor in writing of the decision regarding the appeal.

-4. If the grade dispute is not satisfactorily resolved, the student may appeal the decision to the Dean of the School for Professional Advancement.
+4. If the grade dispute is not satisfactorily resolved, the student may appeal the decision to the Dean of Regis College.
 This written appeal must be submitted within two calendar weeks of receipt of the decision in step 3 above.
 The Dean will review the proceedings and any additional information provided by the student.
 The decision of the Dean is final.

 Dean's List

-For fall, spring and summer semesters, a Dean’s List is created for the School for Professional Advancement undergraduate students.
-A degree-seeking student who carries a semester load of twelve or more graded semester hours and who earns a minimum semester grade point average of 3.800 is placed on the Dean’s List.
-A student who is required during the semester to take a Pass/No Pass course--and who also carries nine or more graded hours with a 3.800 semester grade point average--is eligible for inclusion on the Dean’s List.
+For fall, spring and summer semesters, a Dean’s List is created for all undergraduate students.
+A degree-seeking student who carries a semester load of twelve or more graded semester hours and who earns a minimum semester grade point average of 3.80 is placed on the Dean’s List.
+A student who is required during the semester to take a Pass/No Pass course--and who also carries nine or more graded hours with a 3.80 semester grade point average--is eligible for inclusion on the Dean’s List.
 Students who are not required during the semester to take a Pass/No Pass course but request the Pass/No Pass grading option are eligible if they earn a grade of Pass in the course and earn a minimum of twelve letter-graded semester hours.
 Students who earn a No Pass grade or an Incomplete grade are ineligible for the Dean’s List.

 Academic Standing and Penalties